gardener/gardener/docs/api-reference/authentication.md

 </tr>
 </tbody>
 </table>
-<h3 id="authentication.gardener.cloud/v1alpha1.ViewerKubeconfigRequest">ViewerKubeconfigRequest
+<h3 id="authentication.gardener.cloud/v1alpha1.AdminKubeconfigRequest">AdminKubeconfigRequest
 </h3>
 <p>
-<p>ViewerKubeconfigRequest can be used to request a kubeconfig with viewer credentials (excluding Secrets)
+<p>AdminKubeconfigRequest can be used to request a kubeconfig with admin credentials
 for a Shoot cluster.</p>
 </p>
 <table>